 Our Process

-Consumer Insight
+Consumer Insights

-Consumer Insight
+Consumer Insights

 Rate:

 Three men walk into an automotive store.
 Each of them leaves the store with an identical hubcap.
-You may think that this is a really good hubcap.
+You may think that this is a good hubcap.

-A mechanic could have bought a hubcap for his customer’s car.
-An older man, a pedantic taxi driver, could have bought it because he doesn’t like untidiness and cannot suffer a missing hubcap in his car.
+An older man, a pedantic taxi driver, could have bought it because they don't like untidiness and cannot suffer a missing hubcap in their car.
 A set is a set.
 The hubcaps must match each other.

-It could also be that the third man simply selected a hubcap that is the most attractive visually.
-He bought it for his son who had just fallen in love with cars.
+It could also be that the third man selected a hubcap that is the most visually attractive.
+They bought it for their son, who had just fallen in love with cars.

 Maybe a completely different motivation was behind the choice?
 But what?
-Consider this: hubcaps are automotive fetishes, a way to express emotions towards your car, a message to the outside world that even small boys can ‘sense’.
+Consider this: hubcaps are automotive fetishes, a way to express emotions towards your car, a message to the outside world that even small boys can "sense."

 Did You Know...

-No advertising campaign, marketing strategy or competitive strategy can be highly effective, if it is not based on accurately discovered Insights and reliable research methodologies.
+No advertising campaign, marketing strategy, or competitive strategy can be highly effective if it is not based on accurately discovered Insights and reliable research methodologies.

-No brand can be a strong brand, evoking intense emotions and inspiring loyalty, if it is not backed by a set of accurate, updated and convincingly communicated Insights.
+No brand can be strong, evoking intense emotions and inspiring customer loyalty, without a Customer Insights Strategy backed by a set of accurate, updated, and convincingly communicated Insights.

-Today more than ever, gaining market advantage is a skill to perceive customers through the lens of their ‘human’ needs, and to research their emotions, problems and goals.
+Today more than ever, gaining market advantage is a skill to perceive customers through the lens of their "human" needs and to research their emotions, problems, and goals.

-Consumer Insight - definition
+Consumer Insights - definition

-It is not a:
+They are not a:

-• Result of brainstorming and creative team work
+• Result of brainstorming and creative teamwork

 • Just a concept, a marketing theory

-• Free association.
+• Loose association.

 Did You Know...

-Customers needs and problems and Consumer Insight
+Customers' needs and problems and Customer Insights

 Did You Know...

-All the more so because modern customers are increasingly demanding.
-They expect an individual approach and customized products and services.
+All the more so because modern customers are increasingly demanding, they expect an individual approach and customized products and services.

-They value the companies that can distinguish them, and understand their needs and motivations better than the rest.
+They value the companies that can distinguish them and understand their needs and motivations better than the rest.

 Often, if not always, it is the emotions that are behind our shopping decisions.